onyx-platform/onyx/doc/design/masterless.md

 -------------------------------------------------
 `prepare-join-cluster`

-- Submitter: Peer (P) that wants to join the cluster
+- Submitter: peer (P) that wants to join the cluster
 - Purpose: determines which peer (Q) that P will watch
 - Arguments: peer ID, peer pulse node
 - Replica update: assoc {P Q} to `:prepare` key